Tuition, Fees, & Scholarships

 Associate Dean for Academic Affairs

-and fellowship dollars to over 340 students.
-The average scholarship awarded $1,457
+dollars to over 460 students.
+The average scholarship award is $1500, with a range

 With the exception of the School of Accountancy scholarships, all college-wide and departmental undergraduate scholarships are awarded in the Spring for the following academic year.
 Most awards are eligible for renewal annually provided the student continues to meet the scholarship criteria and reapplies each year.
 Any student wishing to apply or reapply for a Harbert College scholarship must complete the university application through the Auburn University Scholarship Manager (AUSOM).
 Students completing that application are considered for all Harbert awards for which they are eligible.
 Successful students are notified of their award in early April.